snotskie/ttrpg/site/src/index.md

 !!! tip "Character Creation: Step Six!"
     Read through the following Fantastic Ability options.
 Which resonate with the image of your character beginning to form in your mind?
 Which seem to capture best what your character dreams about when they dream they have powers, or the powers that most wished they had in their day to day life?

-    With that in mind, pick one of the following Fantastic Abilities to start the game with.
+    With that in mind, read through the following Fantastic Abilities and think about which you would like to have.
+You will not start the game with a Fantastic Ability, but you may spend a Level-up to gain your first one.

     You may spend three Level-ups to gain a second.
 You may then spend six Level-ups to create one of your own and gain it, within reason.